EyasuTeshome/shifttracker/interview-prep/comparing-weak-cover-letters-versus-strong-cover-letters.md

-# Comparing weak cover letters versus strong cover letters (video lesson)
+# Comparing weak cover letters versus strong cover letters

 Writing a cover letter is one of the most difficult and time-consuming parts of the job application process, but it’s also a great way to distinguish yourself among a field of other applicants.